 Joanna Parnell, Non-Executive Director

-Joanna Parnell is a Managing Partner at Wavemaker (formerly MEC), one of the world’s leading media agency networks and owned by WPP plc, where she leads the paid digital team and oversees the agency’s focus on data driven campaigns.
-Prior to moving to MEC in March 2016, Ms. Parnell was Director of Strategy and sat on the Board at Unique Digital, with responsibility for setting product and business strategy, including leading the multichannel planning strategy (crossdevice and crossplatform), managing product heads and driving key initiatives across data buying, attribution modelling and biddable media adaptation.
-Ms. Parnell has a Masters in German and Business from the University of Edinburgh and studied as a postgraduate at the London School of Marketing between 2005 and 2006.
+Joanna Parnell is the Co-Founder of strategic marketing consultancy Project50, designing commercial growth strategies for C-suite business leaders in the UK and US.
+Previously, Joanna was Managing Partner at Wavemaker (formerly MEC), one of the world’s leading media agency networks and owned by WPP plc, where she led the paid digital and data team, overseeing the agency’s focus on data driven campaigns.
+Prior to moving to MEC in March 2016, Ms. Parnell was Director of Strategy and sat on the management team at Unique Digital (now a WPP company), with responsibility for setting product and business strategy, including leading the multichannel planning strategy (cross-device and cross-platform), managing product heads and driving key initiatives across data buying, attribution modelling and biddable media adaptation.
+Ms. Parnell has a Masters in German and Business from the University of Edinburgh and studied as a postgraduate student at the London School of Marketing between 2005 and 2006.

-Neil Jones has been Chief Financial Officer and a director of Huntsworth plc, a healthcare communications and public relations group, which is listed on the Main Market of the London Stock Exchange, since February 2016.
+Neil Jones is currently Chief Operating Officer and a director of Huntsworth plc, the healthcare communications and public relations group, which is listed on the Main Market of the London Stock Exchange.
+Prior to which, Neil held the position of Chief Financial Officer at Huntsworth between February 2016 to October 2019.
 He joined Huntsworth from ITE Group plc, the international exhibitions group, where he held the position of Chief Financial Officer from 2008.
 Between 2003 and 2008, Mr. Jones was Group Finance Director at Tarsus Group plc and prior to that, he spent five years as Finance Director (Europe) at Advanstar Communications.
 Mr. Jones has a BA degree in Economics from the University of Manchester and completed the ACA in July 1990 with Price Waterhouse.

 Chris Stibbs, Non-Executive Director